 At the 2019 AGM, AFSA announced the creation of FOOPL – a new channel to help grow new growers, support young farmers, and facilitate access to land for aspiring growers all over Australia.
 FOOPL also references that all non-indigenous Australian farmers are farming on other peoples’ land – First Peoples’ Country.

-FOOPL activities support and encourage new farming ventures on existing farms and underutilised land, including support to young and new farmers to develop skills and tools for successful farm enterprises.
+FOOPL activities support and encourage new farming ventures on existing farms and underutilised land, including support for young and new farmers to develop skills and tools for successful farm enterprises.
 FOOPL supports actions which:

 - share knowledge, resources, expertise and skillsets;

 - enable young households achievable access to land and accommodation;